 - Leaving the application incomplete

-- Sometimes your school might not meet the criteria needed to apply for university
+- Sometimes your school might not meet the criteria needed to apply for a university

 - Making errors here and there